 - Tapioca starch can be used as a thickening agent for sauces, puddings and condiments

 The great thing about World Vegan Day is that you don’t have to be a vegan to join in.
-Many people are learning of the benefits of eating less meat and less saturated animal fats, and although they may not have become totally vegan, they may have made a conscious decision to cut down on their meat consumption.
+Many people are learning of the benefits of eating less meat and less saturated animal fats, and although they may not have become totally plant-based, they may have made a conscious decision to cut down on their meat consumption.

 - Chocolate brownies